 You and the churchwardens of your parish need to agree on the amount of your stipend.
-You should refer to the minimum recommended stipends for parish clergy that are determined by the Standing Committee of the Synod each year.
+You should refer to the minimum stipends for parish clergy that are approved by the Standing Committee of the Synod each year.

-The stipend paid to you should be greater than the minimum recommended stipend where possible, especially if:
+The stipend paid to you should be greater than the minimum stipend where possible, especially if:

-- (a) you have more than 2 children, and/or - (b) conducting weddings and funerals puts abnormal demands on your time.
+· you have more than 2 children, and/or

+conducting weddings and funerals puts abnormal demands on your time.

-The amount by which the stipend should be increased should be negotiated by you and the churchwardens of your parish.
+The amount by which the stipend should be increased should be negotiated by you and the churchwardens (in consultation with the parish council) of your parish.